15 Ways to

 Stories about fund-raisers are often seen in the news.
 If you go this route don't feel pressured to buy anything BEFORE you have searched out your options to raise funds and reduce costs.
 Watch out for high refrigeration charges at most mortuaries.
 They say they will charge a lot in order to pressure you to make fast decisions.
 You CAN negotiate a reasonable storage fee or demand the body back.

-If it turns out to be hard to raise funds consider that there are options to over-priced products & services.
+If it turns out to be hard to raise funds, there are options to over-priced products & services.
 See some solutions to this dilemma on our DIY page.

 Veterans Benefits